-I’ve had the chance to live in this gorgeous country for the past year and a half.
+I’ve had the chance to live in this gorgeous country for the past two years.
 Photography was the main reason for me to come enjoy this incredible scenery.
 I was not disappointed!

 This photo of the most famous tree in New Zealand was taken when it was still mostly dark, which allowed for a beautiful long exposure.